johnmholmes/Node-1-Peel-nano-1/README.md

+# This repository will now hole all of my nodes used on my layout and may be shown on the youtube channel playlist My Loft Layout

 # Node 1 Peel turnout and signls and 5 infra red sensors

 This Node leaves a number of pins not used on the Arduino Nano these may get used for platform lighting to be controlled through Jmri